MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 The image should be in JPEG format with a 16:9 aspect ratio, ideally 640x360 pixels or larger.

-The file should be named thumbnail.jpg.
+The file should be named `thumbnail.jpg`.

 ## Teacher's Guide

 If your activity includes a teacher's guide, write it in Markdown, using the formatting conventions above, and include it in the activity folder.

-The file should be named teachers-guide.md.
+The file should be named `teachers-guide.md`.

 ## Activity Card

 If your activity includes a student-facing activity card designed to be printed, please include the PDF file.
 Activity cards are typically created using Google Slides, which allows one to do precise page layout.

-The file should be named activity-card.pdf.
+The file should be named `activity-card.pdf`.

-**Optional activity card source:**
-If you want others to be able to translate or remix your activity card, please provide a URL to the source file in the metadata file, ideally a link to a Google Slides document.
+**Optional activity card source:** If you want others to be able to translate or remix your activity card, please provide a URL to the source file in the metadata file, ideally a link to a Google Slides document.

 ## Activity Metadata